 Gamified Exploration

-Ben Lowe of VeloViewer and Jim Chevalier of CityStrides discussed how gamification inspires exploration and adventure.
-Both apps have built passionate communities around the simple idea of turning every road into a challenge—whether through VeloViewer's Explorer Tiles or CityStrides' street-completion tracking.
+Ben Lowe of VeloViewer and Jim Chevalier of CityStrides discussed how gamification gets people out exploring.
+Both apps have built devoted communities around one idea: turning every road into a challenge.
+VeloViewer does it with Explorer Tiles, CityStrides with street-completion tracking.

 Inside the Wahoo Integration

-Wahoo CEO Gareth Joyce and pro cyclist Alison Tetrick explored how hardware integrations elevate training.
-The discussion covered the evolution of connected fitness devices and how deep integrations have become table stakes for any serious training hardware.
+Wahoo CEO Gareth Joyce and pro cyclist Alison Tetrick dug into how hardware integrations shape training.
+They walked through how connected fitness devices have evolved and why deep integrations are now table stakes for any serious training hardware.

 The Making of Runna

 Dom Maskell (CEO) and Walter Holohan (CTO) of Runna shared their journey from building custom training plans to their acquisition by Strava earlier in 2025.
-Their story offered a roadmap for developers thinking about how their Strava integrations might evolve into something bigger.
+For developers wondering how a Strava integration might grow into something bigger, their story was a pretty clear roadmap.

 The 2025 Strava App Awards